SymfonyCasts/netgen-layouts/sfcasts/theme-templates.md

 php bin/console cache:clear
 ```

-With that behind us, try the page again.
-Woohoo! *We* now control how the Title
+Do that... then with that behind us, try the page again.
+Woohoo! *We* now control
-block renders!
+how the Title block renders!
+The power!

 ## Making the Title Template More Realistic

-Okay, but even if we want to customize how the Title renders... we *don't* want to
+Okay, but even if we want to customize how the Title renders... we probably *don't*
-start from scratch.
-It would be better to *reuse* part of the core template, or
+want to start from scratch.
+It would be better to *reuse* part of the core template,
-at least use it as a reference.
+or at least use it as a reference.

 Hit "shift" + "shift", search for `title.html.twig`, and select "Include non-project
 items".
 Open the core one from `nglayouts/themes/`.

 Wow.
-There is *a lot* going on here... including the fact that this extends a template
+There is *a lot* going on here... including the fact that this extends another
-called `block.html.twig`.
-I'll open that up.
+template: `block.html.twig`.
+Open that up.

 This contains a *lot* of base functionality, like reading the dynamic `css_class`
-variable, which are the CSS classes we entered into the admin, as well as handling
+variable, which contains any CSS classes we enter into the admin.
+It also handles
 if there's a container or not.
 That's useful stuff!

-In `title.html.twig`, it also handles whether the title is a link and other details.
+In `title.html.twig`, it has code for whether or not the title is a link and other
-We *could* totally replace this template and ignore all this stuff if we wanted to.
+stuff.
+We *could* totally replace this template and ignore all this if we wanted to.
-But instead, I'm going to copy the core template, paste it into mine... and just
+But instead, copy the core template, paste it into our version... and just to
-to prove that we can, let's remove that `title` class.
+prove that we can, let's remove that `title` class.

-Coo..
-Head go over, refresh and... it goes back to how it looked before.
+Cool!
+Now go over, refresh and... it goes back to how it looked before.
 But down
 here, that `title` class on the `<h1>` is gone!

 So the simplest way to control how something looks is to find the template that
-renders it and override it completely using this `themes/` directory structure. \
+renders it and override it completely using this `themes/` directory structure.

 Let's use that trick *again* next to customize what it looks like when you render
 an "asset" field from Contentful, like this skill image field.
+But along the way,
+we're going to deep dive into a some massively important concepts: block views
+and view types.